Vaccines (immunizations) - overview

 Vaccinations; Immunizations; Immunize; Vaccine shots; Prevention - vaccine

-Vaccines are used to boost your immune system and prevent the risk of infection and the severity of infections, including those that cause serious, life-threatening diseases.
+Vaccines are used to boost your immune system, reduce the risk of infection, and lessen the severity of infections, including those that cause serious, life-threatening diseases.

 Information